Eyam Village, Derbyshire

-Eyam Village (aka. the plague village) in Derbyshire is quite famous for the plague which ravaged numerous lives.
+Eyam Village (aka. the plague village of Derbyshire) is famous for the plague, which ravaged numerous lives.
 Although Eyam is a thriving village today, the plague which so badly affected it years ago is the first thing that comes to people’s minds when the word Eyam is mentioned.
 This tragic story of death has been burned to the minds of people who inhabit the village now and even people from surrounding areas.

 The plague was brought to the village in 1665 when a tailor received some materials from a London supplier.
-The parcel which the tailor received contained fleas which were the carrier of the plague.
-Within one week from receiving the parcel, the tailor was dead and by the end of September, five more people died.
+The parcel which the tailor received contained fleas that were the carrier of the plague.
+Within one week from receiving the package, the tailor was dead, and by the end of September, five more people had died.
 In October, twenty individuals died.

 The village was supplied with food and other necessities by people who lived outside the village.
-People would bring in supplies and would leave them at the stones which mark the beginning of Eyam.
-In turn people in Eyam would leave money in water troughs filled with vinegar which were meant to sterilize the coins.
+People would bring in supplies and leave them at the stones that mark the beginning of Eyam.
+In turn, people in Eyam would leave money in water troughs filled with vinegar meant to sterilize the coins.

-The village continued to be ravaged by the plague for 18 months, resulting in the deaths of 273 people according to the village church, with only 83 reportedly surviving out of the entire population.
+According to the village church, the village continued to be ravaged by the plague for 18 months, resulting in the deaths of 273 people, with only 83 reportedly surviving out of the entire population.

-Today there are many fine houses in the village which have been preserved and kept just the way they looked several centuries ago.
-The Eyam Hall, which was built in 1676, can still be seen today, as well as the home of the Wright family.
+Today, many fine houses in the village have been preserved and kept just the way they looked several centuries ago.
+The Eyam Hall, which was built in 1676, can still be seen today and is the home of the Wright family.

 The nursery rhyme Ring a Ring of Roses relates to symptoms of the plague.
 The roses relate to the rash on the chest that would appear.
 The posies were used to mask to smell of the plague, and sneezing was the final stage of the illness before dying.